Dipeshtwis/curriculum-html-css/portfolio/m3_contact_form.md

 # Milestone 3 - add a contact form and finish the mobile version

 ## Learning objectives

-- Using forms and validations.
+- Use forms and validations.
 - Understand the importance of UX.
 - Understand how to parse a Figma design to create a UI.